jacobdensford/jacobdensford.com/empire-flame/appendices.md

 ### Sig

 Sig was a hunter and member of the Order of the Third Moon.
 He tried to recruit The Four to his order, but they declined.

+### Sybella Ceray

+Jane's once dead daughter who was rised back to life at the Mirror Lake.

 ### Tane